 On October 17, 2006, by Order of the Honourable Justice Cummings, an initial Order (the “Initial Order“) under the CCAA was granted for Cantar Pool Products Limited/Produits de Piscines Cantar Limitée (“Cantar” or the “Company“).
-Pursuant to the Initial Order, A. Farber & Partners Inc. was appointed Monitor.
+Pursuant to the Initial Order, B. Riley Farber Inc. (“B. Riley Farber“) was appointed Monitor.

 Since January 2007, a full chronology of events is set out in the Sixth Report attached below.
 In summary: